laas29/astraCodeChallenge/README.md

 `Apollo server running at http://localhost:4000/graphql`

-If you want to edit the queries then access to `http://localhost:4000/graphql`
+If you want to edit the queries, then access to `http://localhost:4000/graphql`

 ## Frontend: